Dictionary of Revolutionary Marxism

 Varga wrote the economic reports for the Congresses of the Comintern from 1921 to 1935.
 Many of his writings in this period were focused on the international economic “conjuncture”, and reflected his great efforts to determine and organize the quantitative trends in output, investment and employment in many different countries.
 He especially investigated the economy of Germany and the economic development behind rising German imperialism.

 For 20 years, starting in 1927, Varga was the chairman of the Institute of World Economics (IWE) in Moscow.
 In the immediate post-World War II period he predicted a strong economic recovery in the capitalist West, and only later on the development of a new economic crisis—just as he had successfully predicted after World War I. It turned out that he was once again correct, but Stalin and the leadership of the Soviet Union and the Comintern expected that the capitalist world would almost immediately fall back into the Great Depression, which they thought had only been interrupted by World War II.
 (Those who expected the immediate return of the Depression didn’t really grasp Marx’s explanation that the basic resolution of overproduction crises comes through the destruction of excess capital, which is exactly what had happened in World War II.)
 This led to Varga’s removal from leadership of the IWE in 1947, and forced a total recantation and self-criticism by Varga in 1949.
 But after Stalin’s death in 1953 Varga was rehabilitated, and even presented the Stalin Prize in 1954 and the Order of Lenin (in both 1954 and 1959).
-But the new revisionist leaders of the Soviet Union paid little attention to his predictions of eventual new economic crises in the U.S., and were interested only in accomodation and peaceful co-existence with the West.
+But the new revisionist leaders of the Soviet Union paid little attention to his predictions of eventual new economic crises in the U.S., and were interested only in accommodation and peaceful co-existence with the West.

 Although Varga was one of the best Marxist political economists of his era, and in general had a remarkably good record of economic predictions, there were also some erroneous aspects and inconsistencies in his theories.
 For example, the idea that there could be a post-World War II economic recovery for capitalism was quite inconsistent with his theory in the 1930s that there was a General Crisis of Capitalism that could only be ended through social revolution.
 While he did expect a major recovery after World War II, the boom that followed the war was much bigger and longer than even he expected.
 By the late 1950s and 1960s he was already predicting a new economic crisis in world capitalism, but didn’t understand at all just how long it would take for that new crisis to fully develop, even once it finally did begin to develop in 1973, nine years after his death.
 Of course no other Marxist (let alone any non-Marxist) of that time really understood this either.